dabbler0/cspp/README.md

-# A JavaScript interpreter for the CSP Exam Reference language
+# A JavaScript interpreter for the CSP exam language

 A tiny interpreter for the langauge defined on the exam reference sheet for the Computer Science Principles AP test.
 Documentation for this language is available [from CollegeBoard](https://secure-media.collegeboard.org/digitalServices/pdf/ap/ap-computer-science-principles-course-and-exam-description.pdf) on page 121.